mroderick/blog.jekyll/_posts/2009-10-04-combining-javascript-files-juicer-vs-sprockets.md

 Setting up each tool and using it for merging dependencies for a large project with many JavaScript files took me about half an hour.

-I can only recommend that you try out both tools and see which one fits best with YOUR plans for World Domination[tm].
+I can only recommend that you try out both tools and see which one fits best with YOUR plans for World Domination&trade;.